 American Heart Association (AHA)

-All BMGF direct funding grants, work orders, or consulting orders are made to the UW Foundation (UWF). eGC1s route to OSP, which coordinates the review, submission, and award set up with the UWF.
+All BMGF grants are made to the UW Foundation (UWF). eGC1s route to OSP, which coordinates the review, submission, and award set up with the UWF.

 BMGF Facilities & Administration (F&A):